Normalized Wolfe-Powell-type local minimax method for finding multiple unstable solutions of nonlinear elliptic PDEs: Introduction

 Nowadays, with the development of new experimental techniques, it has been possible to observe local unstable equilibria or transient excited states in numerous physical/chemical/biological systems.
 Consequently, their theoretical and numerical studies have attracted increasing attentions \cite{Chang1993,CZN2000IJBC,LWZ2013JSC,Rabinowitz1986,XYZ2012SISC,ZRSD2016npj}.
 However, these local unstable equilibria or transient excited states are related to critical points that are not local extrema, and then called saddle points.
 Virtually, in terms of the instability analysis, for a critical point $u_*$ with its second-order Fr\'{e}chet-derivative $E''(u_*)$ existing, its instability can be depicted by its Morse index (MI) \cite{Chang1993}, which is defined as the maximal dimension of subspaces of $H$ on which the linear operator $E''(u_*)$ is negative-definite.
 In fact, for a nondegenerate critical point $u_*$, i.e., $E''(u_*)$ is invertible, if its $\mathrm{MI}=0$, it is a strict local minimizer and then a stable critical point, while if its $\mathrm{MI}>0$, then it is an unstable critical point.
 Generally speaking, the higher MI means the more instability.

 Owing to the instability and multiplicity of saddle points, the design and analysis of numerical methods for grasping saddle points in a stable way is much more challenging than that for stable critical points.
-In recent years, various numerical methods were developed to capture saddle points in a stable way, such as the (climbing) string method \cite{ERV2002PRB,RV2013JCP}, the gentlest ascent dynamics \cite{EZ2011NL}, the (shrinking) dimer method \cite{HJ1999JCP,ZD2012SINUM} and the search extension method \cite{CX2004CMA,XCX2005IMA}.
-Nevertheless, most existing methods in the literature mainly focus on finding saddle points with $\mathrm{MI}=1$.
+In recent years, various numerical methods were developed to capture saddle points in a stable way, such as the (climbing) string method \cite{ERV2002PRB,RV2013JCP}, the gentlest ascent dynamics \cite{EZ2011NL} and the (shrinking) dimer method \cite{HJ1999JCP,ZD2012SINUM}.
+Nevertheless, the methods mentioned above mainly focus on finding saddle points with $\mathrm{MI}=1$.

-In this paper, we are mainly interested in stable and efficient numerical computations for multiple saddle points with high MIs.
-Motivated by classical minimax theorems in the critical point theory (see, e.g., \cite{Rabinowitz1986} and references therein) and numerical researches of Choi-McKenna \cite{CM1993NATMA}, Ding-Costa-Chen \cite{DCC1999NA} and Chen-Zhou-Ni \cite{CZN2000IJBC}, Li and Zhou proposed a local minimax method (LMM) for various high-MI saddle points based on a local minimax characterization of them \cite{LZ2001SISC}.
+In this paper, we are interested in stable and efficient numerical computations for multiple saddle points with high MIs.
+Existing methods in this area include the search extension method \cite{CX2004CMA,CX2008SCM} and its modified versions \cite{LXY2021SSM,XCX2005IMA}, the augmented partial Newton method and its variants \cite{LWZ2017JSC,XYZ2015JCAM}, the high-index optimization-based shrinking dimer method \cite{YZZ2019SISC} and its extension to non-gradient systems \cite{YYZ2021SCM}, etc..
+Recently, some dynamical methods for finding constrained saddle points with high MIs were also developed \cite{LXY-CGAD,YHZ2022JSC}.
+On the other hand, motivated by classical minimax theorems in the critical point theory (see, e.g., \cite{Rabinowitz1986} and references therein) and numerical researches of Choi-McKenna \cite{CM1993NATMA}, Ding-Costa-Chen \cite{DCC1999NA} and Chen-Zhou-Ni \cite{CZN2000IJBC}, Li and Zhou proposed a local minimax method (LMM) for various high-MI saddle points based on a local minimax characterization of them \cite{LZ2001SISC}.
 Then in \cite{XYZ2012SISC}, Xie et al. modified the LMM with a significant relaxation on the domain of the {\em local peak selection}, which is a crucial notion for the LMM and will be illustrated in details later.
 According to \cite{LZ2001SISC,XYZ2012SISC}, the LMM grasps a saddle point with $\mathrm{MI}=n$ ($n\in\mathbb{N}^+$) by dealing with a two-level local minimax problem as